hmcts/nfdiv-discovery-documentation/as-is.md

 ### Definition file

-The CCD definition file is maintained in it's [own codebase](https://github.com/hmcts/div-ccd-definitions) that has a build pipeline that automates deployment of any changes to the definition file to AAT.
+The CCD definition file is maintained in its [own codebase](https://github.com/hmcts/div-ccd-definitions) that has a build pipeline that automates deployment of any changes to the definition file to AAT.

 There are some automated regression tests that log in to CCD and upload the definition file.
 It's not clear whether the intention is to expand that and add tests that start progressing cases.